 The clinic dates displayed on the website are not convenient for me.
 Can I book an appointment outside these times?

 The clinics were established in order to help to manage the large number of ad hoc queries the Evidence Synthesis Team receives.
 Regrettably, therefore, it is not possible to book an appointment to see someone other than at the designated times set aside for this.

 Clinics will be held either in South Cloisters at the University of Exeter's St Luke's Campus, or in the ITTC Building at Plymouth Science Park, unless otherwise advertised.

 South Cloisters: Please click here for directions and travel information: South Cloisters is marked no. 11 on the St Luke's Campus map.
 Please note that visitor parking at St Luke's is extremely limited: we suggest that visitors staying for less than 4 hours use the Triangle pay-and-display car park, or the short-term on-street parking available in the following nearby roads: College Road; Spicer Road; Denmark Road; Athelstan Road; Barnfield Hill.
 Please observe the distinction between resident-only spaces and public spaces if parking in one of these areas.

 Plymouth Science Park: Please click here for directions and travel information.
 A map of the Science Park can be found here.
-On arrival, please report to the main Reception Desk (marked point 1 on the map) and ask to be directed to the ITTC Building; the clinics will take place in room N14.
-There is limited parking for visitors to Plymouth Science Park at point A; please obtain a permit from the Reception Desk to display in your car.
-We regret that we are unable to reserve spaces.
-It is recommended that visitors use the Park and Ride service to Derriford Hospital if at all possible.
+As parking is limited, it is recommended that visitors use the Park and Ride service to Derriford Hospital if at all possible.

 Who can I contact with any questions about the booking process?